Mike Horn: Driven To Explore (2015)

 In May 2015, Mike Horn set off on the "Driven To Explore" expedition, sponsored by Mercedes-Benz.
 Leaving from Switzerland, Horn drove through 13 countries, reaching Pakistan where he attempted to summit K2 (8611 m) in the Karakoram mountain range.

 Pole2Pole (2016-2019)

 In 2016, Horn set off on his latest expedition "Pole2Pole", a two-year circumnavigation of the globe via the South and North Poles.
 On 8 May 2016, Mike left from his point of departure, The Yacht Club of Monaco with the support of H.S.H Prince Albert of Monaco II.
 Sponsored by Mercedes-Benz and Panerai Mike's Pole2Pole adventure took him across land and sea.
 Equipped with his exploration sailing vessel, Pangaea, Mike circumnavigated the globe from Africa to Antarctica, Oceania, Asia, the Arctic, and back to Europe.
 The Pole2Pole expedition ended in December 2019 following the completion of Mike's Arctic crossing which brought him back to Europe, his starting point over three years after leaving the Yacht Club of Monaco in May 2016.
-This Pole2Pole expedition fell perfectly under three main themes: Adventure, Environment, and Sharing.